Cofibration category of digraphs for path homology: Cofibrations of directed graphs

 Now we construct a projecting decomposition of $Y$ with respect to $A$.
 Note that we already have projecting decompositions of $Y$ with respect to $X$ and of $X$ with respect to $A$; denote these by $\pi_X$ and $\pi_A$, respectively.

-For a vertex $y \in Y_V^A$, let $\pi y = \pi_A \pi_X y$.
-Let $a$ denote a vertex of $A$ admitting a path from $y$.
+For a vertex $y \in Y_V^A$, let $a$ denote a vertex of $A$ admitting a path from $y$.
 Then since $a \in X_V$, there is a path from $y$ to $a$ of minimal length passing through $\pi_X y$.
 Observe that the terminal segment of this path beginning at $\pi_X y$ defines a path in $X$ of minimal length from $\pi_X y$ to $a$; thus we may replace this segment with one of equal length passing through $\pi_A \pi_X y$.
-Thus we have defined a path of minimal length from $y$ to $a$ which passes through $\pi y$.
-It follows that $\pi$ is a projecting decomposition of $Y$ with respect to $A$. \end{proof}
+We can therefore define $\pi y$ to be $\pi_A \pi_X y$.
+Note that this definition does not depend on the choice of $a \in A_V$ admitting a path from $y$.
+It follows that $\pi$ is a projecting decomposition of $Y$ with respect to $A$, as for any vertex $a$ of $A$ admitting a path from $y$, we have defined a path of minimal length from $y$ to $a$ which passes through $\pi y$. \end{proof}

 \begin{proposition} For every directed graph $X$, the unique map $\varnothing \cto X$ is a cofibration. \end{proposition}

 \begin{proof} It is trivially true that there are no edges out of the empty subgraph of $X$.
 To obtain a projecting decomposition, we note that both $\varnothing_V$ and $A_V^\varnothing$ are empty, so a suitable function $\pi$ is given by the identity on the empty set. \end{proof}